bergeper/bergeper/README.md

 ### 👋 Hi!
 - 😊 I’m Per
 - 🏂 A snowboarder from Åre relocated to Stockholm who enjoys coding.
-- 🌱 I’m currently a Front-End Developer student a Medieinstitutet in Stockholm.
+- 🌱 I’m currently a Front-End Developer student at Medieinstitutet in Stockholm.